awsdocs/aws-amplify-console-user-guide/doc_source/welcome.md

 ### Getting started with hosting<a name="get-started-hosting"></a>

 To get started with Amplify Console's hosting features, see the [Getting started with existing code](getting-started.md) tutorial\.
-You will be able to connect your git repository \(GitHub, BitBucket Cloud, GitLab, and AWS CodeCommit\) to set up continuous deployment\.
+After completing the tutorial, you will be able to connect your git repository \(GitHub, BitBucket Cloud, GitLab, and AWS CodeCommit\) to set up continuous deployment\.
 Alternatively, you can get started with one of the [fullstack continuous deployment samples](deploy-backend.md)\.

 ### Getting started with the Admin UI<a name="get-started-adminui"></a>

 You don't need an AWS account to get started using the Admin UI\.
 Without an AWS account, you can begin modeling data for your backend locally\.
-With an AWS account, an expanded set of features are available for managing your backend environment\.
+With an AWS account, you have an expanded set of features for managing your backend environment\.
 For more information, see [Getting started with Admin UI](https://docs.amplify.aws/console/adminui/start)\.

 ## Modern SPA web applications<a name="modern-web-applications"></a>